cadmusinho/Age-estimation/README.md

 ### Metrics Selection

-For assessing the model’s performance, classic classification metrics were chosen: accuracy and loss.
-The CrossEntropyLoss function was used as the loss criterion, fitting perfectly for multi-class classification tasks.
+For assessing the model’s performance, classic classification metrics were chosen: mean square error and mean absolute error.

 ### Model Testing

-The model was trained on the UTKFace dataset, divided into 14 age classes representing specific age ranges.
+The model was trained on the IMDB dataset.
 Evaluation was conducted on a separate validation set, split from the training data.

-The model achieved a steady accuracy of approximately **63%**, confirming a moderate ability to distinguish age groups based on facial images.
+The model achieved a steady accuracy of approximately **63%**, confirming a moderate ability to approximate age based on facial images.

 ### Conclusions